jeromemanzano/UnoTest/README.md

+The goal of this is to test if Uno can be used as an alternative UI framework

 ## Pros:

 - ListView virtualization greatly improves performance of chat compared to Avalonia's ListView.
 I tried loading 10,000 items but app seems to handle it well.